LogicMonitor acquires Catchpoint, adding Internet and digital experience insight to LM Envision.

 Is the missing alert notification for a Collector, website, EventSource, or external alert?

-• Collector.
-If notifications for Collector down alerts are not being received, make sure there is a valid escalation chain specified for your Collector, as discussed in Monitoring Your Collectors.
+• Collector—If notifications for Collector down alerts are not being received, make sure there is a valid escalation chain specified for your Collector.
+For more information, see Monitoring Your Collectors.

-• Websites.
-LogicMonitor uses checkpoints to determine if websites are accessible.
+• Websites—LogicMonitor uses checkpoints to determine if websites are accessible.
 Configured Web Checks and Ping Checks allow you to differentiate alert notification settings depending upon the failure of multiple or individual checkpoints.
 Make sure these settings are as you expect.
-For more information on alert settings for website, see Adding a Ping Check or Adding a Web Check.
+For more information on alert settings for website, see Ping Check or Web Check.

-• EventSources.
-LogicMonitor automatically suppresses some duplicate EventSource alert notifications.
-Review the duplicate suppression details provided in Creating EventSources to ensure behavior is as you expect.
+• EventSources—LogicMonitor automatically suppresses some duplicate EventSource alert notifications.
+Review the duplicate suppression details to ensure behavior is as you expect.
+For more information, see Creating EventSources.

 Troubleshooting Too Many Alert Notifications